Naomi (wrestler): Various storylines and departure (2018–2022)

 At Royal Rumble on January 26, 2020, Naomi returned from a hiatus by entering the Royal Rumble match at number 18, lasting 22 minutes before being eliminated by Shayna Baszler.
 She later attributed her time away to health issues and a relative's death.
 The following month, Naomi lost to Bayley in a match for the SmackDown Women's Championship at Super Showdown.
 In April at WrestleMania 36, Naomi competed in a five-way elimination match for the same title, during which she was eliminated by Sasha Banks.
 In September, she underwent surgery to remove a fibroid.

-As part of the 2020 Draft in October, Naomi was drafted back to the Raw brand.
+As part of the 2020 WWE Draft in October, Naomi was drafted back to the Raw brand.
 She returned at Royal Rumble in January 2021 during the 30-woman Royal Rumble match, entering at number 2, where she was eliminated by Shayna Baszler and Nia Jax.
-She teamed with Lana to compete in a Tag Team Turmoil match during the first night of WrestleMania 37 to determine the No. 1 contenders for the Women's Tag Team Championship, where the duo was defeated.
+She teamed with Lana to compete in a tag team turmoil match during the first night of WrestleMania 37 to determine the No. 1 contenders for the Women's Tag Team Championship, where the duo was defeated.
 In August 2021, Naomi became part of the SmackDown roster.
 She subsequently began a feud with Sonya Deville, who was an authority figure.
-The feud developed due to the Naomi's persistence in asking for matches, irritating Deville.
+The feud developed due to Naomi's persistence in asking for matches, irritating Deville.
 Naomi and Deville eliminated each other from the Royal Rumble match at the namesake event in January 2022.
 Naomi teamed up with Ronda Rousey to defeat Deville and Charlotte Flair at Elimination Chamber the next month.

 On the second night of WrestleMania 38, Naomi teamed with Sasha Banks to compete in a four-way tag team match for the WWE Women's Tag Team Championship, in which they defeated the respective teams of Liv Morgan and Rhea Ripley, Natalya and Shayna Baszler, and titleholders Carmella and Queen Zelina to become the new WWE Women's Tag Team Champions.
 During the May 16 episode of Raw, Naomi and Banks legitimately walked out of the show's venue over a creative dispute after a meeting with CEO Vince McMahon.
-WWE released an official statement on the issue, in which the company stated Banks and Naomi "walked into WWE Head of Talent Relations John Laurinaitis' office with their suitcases in hand, placed their tag team championship belts on his desk and walked out".
 This caused a change to the show's main event that originally involved both women.
-Naomi and Banks were suspended indefinitely and the title was vacated.
+Naomi and Banks consequently received indefinite suspensions, and the title was vacated.
+In March 2023, Naomi stated that she was no longer with WWE.